Quantum Knots and New Quantum Field Theory: New gauge model of QED and QCD

-We can generalize the above QED theory with $U(1)$ gauge symmetry to QCD type theories with nonabelian gauge symmetry.
-As an illustration let us consider $SU(2)$ gauge symmetry.
-Similar to (\ref{1.1}) we consider an energy integral $L$ of the following form:
+Similar to the usual Yang-Mills gauge theory we can generalize this gauge theory with $U(1)$ gauge symmetry to nonabelian gauge theories.
+As an illustration let us consider the gauge symmetry $SU(2)\otimes U(1)$ for the model of QCD where $SU(2)\otimes U(1)$ denotes the direct product of the groups $SU(2)$ and $U(1)$.
+Similar to (\ref{1.1}) we consider the following energy integral: